 Performing hand hygiene both before donning and after removing gloves is the best practice to protect both patients and providers.

 Healthcare workers who are in a rush may forget to perform hand hygiene.
-Just-in-time reminders, such as Clean Hands-Safe Hands Natural Language Voice Reminder, can improve hand hygiene by alerting workers to instances when hand hygiene is required.
+Just-in-time reminders, such as the SwipeSense Real-Time Voice Reminder, can improve hand hygiene by alerting workers to instances when hand hygiene is required.
 Research has found that when the voice reminder is turned on, hand hygiene performance dramatically improves – and, perhaps unsurprisingly, given the link between hand hygiene and HAIs, healthcare-associated infections decrease by as much as 65%.

 Simply reminding your staff of the need to perform hand hygiene before and after glove use is unlikely to effectively change behavior (or decrease HAIs).
 Busy healthcare workers often don’t even realize they’ve missed a hand hygiene opportunity until that opportunity has passed.
 Consistent verbal reminders can help staff develop a regular practice of hand hygiene before and after glove use.